Installer command-line options for Linux

 Force

-Forces the installation even if the installer detected that Sophos products are already installed on the device.
+Forces the installation even if the installer detected that Sophos products are already on the device.
 You can use this command to attempt to fix a broken installation.

 --force